kuljeetay/konnect-stream-producer/README.md

 ## Running the Application

-After starting the services with Docker Compose, the *konnect-stream-producer* container will come up and start producing events from the specified Events.
+After starting the services with Docker Compose, the *konnect-stream-producer* container will come up and start producing events from the specified JSONL File.
 Application logs can be seen using docker logs -f konnect-stream-producer container